Alexander3717/TimeTrackingDashboard/README.md

 ### Useful resources

-- [Fixes for backgroud color bleed in rounded corners](https://dev.to/rashidshamloo/css-fixing-background-color-bleed-in-rounded-corners-2kh4) - This directly addresses a rendering issue I encountered when styling the tracking cards.
-I went with the linear-gradient fix.
+- [Fixes for background color bleed in rounded corners](https://dev.to/rashidshamloo/css-fixing-background-color-bleed-in-rounded-corners-2kh4) - This directly addresses a rendering issue I encountered when styling the tracking cards.
+I went with the linear-gradient fix
 - [Free CSS Grid course](https://cssgrid.io/) - I did the whole course, it gives you a solid foundation for working with grid (though it's a bit older and doesn't cover subgrid)

 ## Author